 A lot of the symptoms of alcohol use, such as slurred speech, poor memory, and trouble sleeping, are similar to the symptoms of a concussion.
 However, behind the scenes, alcohol is affecting your brain in many different ways.
 One of the most noticeable ways that alcohol impacts your brain is by changing neurotransmitter levels.
 Imbalance amounts of GABA, adenosine, glutamate, and other neurotransmitters cause issues like decreased caution and increased emotional responses.
 Even a few sips of alcohol start interfering with usual brain activity.

 Finally, alcohol harms your brain by affecting the rest of your body.
 When your body is processing alcohol, it uses up certain vitamins and fails to absorb others.
-Many alcoholics end up with serious malnutrition that makes it hard for the brain to function.
+Many alcoholics end up with serious malnutrition, which affects brain function, causing worsening conditions like mild traumatic brain injury and other brain damage that could be affect cognitive function or life-threatening one.
 Some may develop Wernicke-Korsakoff syndrome which is a type of dementia caused by severe vitamin B1 deficiencies.

 Why It’s Dangerous to Drink With a Concussion